To develop for Marina, install Marina on your development machine. Download here.

 Don't be too reckless.
 You should develop your applications against a local testnet.
 Marina defaults to

-http://localhost:3001 wich is the REST API endpoint of the Electrs-compatible server exposed by Nigiri box.
+ws://localhost:1234 wich is the websocket endpoint of the Electrs-compatible server exposed by Nigiri box.
 You can download and run an Electrs instance from here, but we strongly suggest Nigiri which setup a complete RegTest environment in one click.
 Moreover the Electrs-compatible server exposed adds nice features for developers suchs as

 /faucet endpoints with automatic block generation and a Liquid asset registry similar to what Blockstream maintains.